-It's a variation of the original Aeronaut 30 / 45.
-It was designed by Nik and includes many of the features you've been asking for; we added some additional features we wanted as well, including a breathable, supportive back panel and a dedicated laptop compartment.
+It's a variation of the original Aeronaut 30 / 45 with added features that you've been asking for, including a breathable, supportive back panel and a dedicated laptop compartment.

-Speaking of which: the Techonaut 30 fits laptops up to the size of the 16" MacBook Pro or the Microsoft Surface Book 2 15".
-The Techonaut 45 will fit just about any laptop out there.
+The Techonaut 30 fits laptops up to the size of the 16" MacBook Pro or the Microsoft Surface Book 2 15", while the Techonaut 45 will fit just about any laptop out there.